New trends driving the equity markets now

 Investing involves risk, including the possible loss of principal.
 Past performance is no guarantee of future results.

 Investments have varying degrees of risk.
 Some of the risks involved with equity securities include the possibility that the value of the stocks may fluctuate in response to events specific to the companies or markets, as well as economic, political or social events in the U.S. or abroad.
-Stocks of small- and mid-cap companies pose special risks, including possible illiquidity and greater price volatility than stocks of larger, more established companies.
 Bonds are subject to interest rate, inflation and credit risks.
-International investing involves special risks, including foreign taxation, currency risks, risks associated with possible differences in financial standards and other risks associated with future political and economic developments.
-Investments in certain industry or sector may pose additional risk due to lack of diversification and sector concentration.
-There are special risks associated with an investment in commodities, including market price fluctuations, regulatory changes, interest rate changes, credit risk, economic changes and the impact of adverse political or financial factors.
+Investments in a certain industry or sector may pose additional risk due to lack of diversification and sector concentration.

 This information should not be construed as investment advice and is subject to change.
 It is provided for informational purposes only and is not intended to be either a specific offer by Bank of America, Merrill or any affiliate to sell or provide, or a specific invitation for a consumer to apply for, any particular retail financial product or service that may be available.